Hospice Care For Kidney Failure

 Late Stage

-In this stage, dialysis is often no longer effective or may be discontinued.
+n this stage, dialysis is often no longer effective or may be discontinued.
 Symptoms are more constant and difficult to manage.
 The patient may become mostly homebound, experience confusion, and sleep more often.
 Eating and drinking become difficult.
 Quality of life declines, and comfort becomes the focus of care.

-End Stage and Transition to Hospice
+Final Stage & Transition to Hospice

 When curative treatment is no longer improving comfort or well-being, hospice care becomes a compassionate option.
 Hospice helps manage symptoms like pain, fluid retention, and emotional distress while supporting the family.
 Patients are cared for in familiar surroundings, with peace, dignity, and consistent guidance.